 Read our 7 tips to stop your child from scratching, as well as our article on teaching kids to cope with itchy eczema for more ideas.
 These techniques will enable you to provide your little one with coping strategies rather than just asking them to stop doing something without telling them how.

 Another approach is to identify specific time periods to focus on not scratching, such as at bedtime, bath time, whilst watching TV or during car journeys; or you could focus on one particularly itchy patch and award stickers for not scratching that area.

 As with all sticker systems, to keep you little one engaged you’ll need to start with small, clearly achievable goals – maybe just 15 seconds tapping an itch rather than scratching is challenging enough to start with.
 It’s worth noting that younger children need more frequent rewards to hold their attention.
 Whatever system you come up with, make sure that your child understands it and you can evolve it slowly.

-Golden Rules for successful sticker charts
+Tips for success with sticker charts

 - Give praise, praise and even more praise